Let’s talk about functional trainers, also called cable machines.

 It’s also compatible with additional accessories such as an optional leg press or landmine unit.

-Here’s a video of the G6 in action:
+Here’s a video of the G6 in action.
+This is the updated 2019 model:

 The G6 is a top of the line model.